kutyadog/dfp-ad-manager/README.md

 Note that the 'section_ad_1' is the ID of the div that you want to put the ad into.

 <h2>Solving the iScroll / iframe scrolling issue</h2>
 I often build html5 single page web applications.
 If you have tried putting an iframe inside of a scrolling area you will know that it will 'break' the scrolling.
 This is a problem if you want to use DFP ad tags inside any of these scrolling areas.
-I fix this by inserting the 'cover' divs that are invisible, match the size of the ad and are placed in front of it.
+I fix this by inserting 'cover' divs in front of the ads.
 This 'ad_cover':
+* Is invisible
+* Matches the size of the ad
+* Is on top of the ad (z-index)
 * Blocks the users ability to scroll through the iframe that contains the ad
 * Ignores all touchmove events on it
 * passes clicks through to the ad below dynamically using 'dispatchEvent'